 Bryce Armijo is a Philadelphia-based copywriter, editor, & general politico.
 In between his work on political campaigns, Bryce maintains an interest in Black modern art movements & dedicates himself to the art historical & curatorial process that helps connect art-making to spatial theory, identity, & the Other.
 He graduated from the University of Denver in 2019 with degrees in History & Political Science.

 First-generation Cuban-American Lisbet “Lilly” Barrientos is an Art Historian & story-teller.
-In 2018, she received a bachelor’s degree from Florida International University and will obtain an M.A. from the University of Denver in 2020.
+In 2018, she received a bachelor’s degree from Florida International University & will obtain an M.A. from the University of Denver in 2020.
 An intersectional feminist, Barrientos draws from visual culture to amplify the stories of historically silenced communities.

 Mary Grace Bernard

 Mary Grace (MG) is the Founder & Director of Femme Salée.
 She is an artist & scholar living with cystic fibrosis, a chronic illness that informs her daily art & writing practice.
 In an effort to combine art theory & art practice, Mary Grace analyzes contemporary performance artists through performances of her own.
 In an attempt to break down binaries, she makes the invisibility of chronic illness visible & advocates the importance of bringing the (dis)abled community to the forefront of art historical & theoretical conversations.
-She is currently an artist in residence at The Temple Contemporary Artist Haven in Denver.